alfaloo/tp/docs/UserGuide.md

 ### Editing an appointment: `editappt`
 Edits an existing person in the MediCLI system.

-Format: `editappt INDEX ad/DATE`
+Format: `editappt INDEX ad/DATETIME`

 * Edits the appointment at the specified `INDEX`.
 The index refers to the index number shown in the displayed appointment list.
 The index **must be a positive integer** 1, 2, 3, …​
 * Existing values will be updated to the input values.

 Field Constraints:
-* **DATE** : Input must be in the format `yyyy-MM-dd HH:MM`.
-Specified date must be >= current date and time. i.e. appointment cannot be scheduled in the past.
+* **DATETIME** : Input must be in the format `yyyy-MM-dd HH:MM`.
+Specified date must be later than the current date and time. i.e. appointment cannot be scheduled in the past.

 Examples: